Table of Contents

 The company offers a “Fast Start Bonus” and you can earn free products through their Loyalty Rewards Program.

-The retail pricing on their products is a little on the unreasonably steep side for what you actually get.
+In my opinion, the retail pricing on their products is a little on the steep side for what you actually get.

 So can money be made with doTERRA in 2018?